ademidoff/pmm-automation/mysql/mysql-group/README.md

-# Provision MySQL 8.4 Cluster with Asynchronous Replication in Docker
+# Provision MySQL 8.4 Cluster with Group Replication in Docker

-This setup allows the user to provision a MySQL 8.4 cluster with asynchronous replication using Docker.
+This setup allows the user to provision a MySQL 8.4 cluster with group replication using Docker.
 The setup includes one primary and two replica nodes, all running MySQL 8.4.

 ## Prerequisites
 - Docker
 - Docker Compose
 - python3